bkgood/go-method-hiding/README.md

 Previously, I found the first part of the solution: hiding the embedding.
 By nature of the embedding syntax, if you embed an exported type, the embedding will also be externally (to the defining package) visible.
-This can be cirumvented with an unexported type alias, which I learned about via some Google search that landed me on StackOverflow or a mailing list archive that I can no longer find.
+This can be circumvented with an unexported type alias, which I learned about via some Google search that landed me on StackOverflow or a mailing list archive that I can no longer find.